Kinoma/KPR-examples/README.md

 <x-app-info id="pulse.example.kinoma.marvell.com"><span class="createSample pinsSample"></span></x-app-info>

-The sample makes your heart beat visible on the screen of Kinoma Create.
-Using the Pulse Sensor from pulsesensor.com available as Sparkfun SEN-11574, the BLL monitors the analog signal to detect beats.
+The sample makes your heartbeat visible on the screen of Kinoma Create.
+Using the Pulse Sensor from pulsesensor.com (available as Sparkfun SEN-11574), the BLL monitors the analog signal to detect beats.
 The BLL is based on the sample Arduino code from pulsesensor.com, converted to JavaScript and modified for optimal use with KinomaJS.

 <div style="clear:both; margin-bottom: 16px;"></div>
 ***